 Table 2.
-The different aspects of a language program which can be evaluated [19.
-22]
+The different aspects of a language program which can be evaluated [19, 22]

-be evaluated [17, 22] Focal points Why evaluate it?
-Curriculum To provide insights about the quality of design programme planning and organisation.
-Syllabus and To find out how relevant and engaging it was, programme how easy or difficult, how successful tests content and assessment procedures were.
-Classon To provide insights about the extent to which Classroom the program is being implemented processes appropriately.
-To provide insights about whether specific Materials of materials are aiding learner learning and instruction teachers' teaching, and how effective is the selection of materials.
-To find out how they conducted their The teachers teaching, what they taught and their perceptions of the programme.
-Teacher To assess whether teachers have received training adequate training.
-To find out what/how well they learned from The learners 1110 1041 1101 5 Monitoring of learner To conduct formative (on-going) assessments progress of what is being learnt by learners.
-To provide insights about the effectiveness of Learner teachers in aiding learners to achieve goals motivation and objectives of the program and institution.
-To find out what administrative support was The institution provided, what resources were used, what communication networks were employed and how effective they were.
-To provide insights about the extent to which Learning learners are provided with a conducive and environment responsive environment in terms of their chvii omnent educational needs.
-To provide insights about the extent to which Staff the institutional system provides the staff development opportunities to increase their effectiveness.
-To provide insights about how well the Decision making school staff make decisions that result in 1 learner benefits.
+be evaluated [19, 22]

+Focal points Why evaluate it?

+Curriculum To provide insights about the quality of

+design programme planning and organisation.

+Syllabus and

+programme how easy or difficult, how successful tests

+content and assessment procedures were.

+Classroom To provide insights about the extent to which

+the program is being implemented

+processes appropriately.

+To provide insights about whether specific

+Materials of materials are aiding learner learning and

+instruction teachers' teaching, and how effective is the

+selection of materials.

+To find out how they conducted their

+The teachers teaching, what they taught and their

+perceptions of the programme.

+Teacher To assess whether teachers have received

+training adequate training.

+To find out what/how well they learned from

+The learners the program, their perceptions of it, and how

+they participated in it.

+Monitoring of

+learner To conduct formative (on-going) assessments

+progress of what is being learnt by learners.

+To provide insights about the effectiveness of

+Learner motivation teachers in aiding learners to achieve goals

+motivation and objectives of the program and institution.

+The institution To find out what administrative support was

+provided, what resources were used, what

+The institution communication networks were employed and

+how effective they were.

+To provide insights about the extent to which

+Learning learners are provided with a conducive and

+environment responsive environment in terms of their

+educational needs.

+Staff To provide insights about the extent to which

+the institutional system provides the staff

+development opportunities to increase their effectiveness.

+Decision To provide insights about how well the

+school staff make decisions that result in

+making learner benefits.

+1

 v.
 It can be about the relationships of different program components and epistemologies developed by the people involved in programs; and the pro Due to its extensive and complex nature, particularly in terms of its expansive scope and purpose, the term 'evaluation' has taken a broad meaning, covering a wide range of the many elements which make up the intricacy of a language curriculum.
-So much so that is difficult to come to a verdict on what is "the"

-definition of evaluation.
+So much so that is difficult to come to a verdict on what is "the" definition of evaluation.
 Language Program Evaluation has thus developed far beyond mere accountability or outcome only concerns.
 As mentioned by Norris, it now provides a more comprehensive scope which covers the provision of "framework, heuristic, and methodologies for making sense of language teaching and learning (and other language-related endeavours) in situ, as well as for answering 'what works' questions and informing practical efforts at improvement" [11].